Inundation of Walcheren: Closing the breaches and draining the island

-Immediately after the German surrender attempts to close the breaches in the dikes started.
-But because of a lack of dike-building materials, heavy construction equipment, and skilled dike workers, and the damage to roads, bridges and other infrastructure, and the impediment of extensive minefields in the access areas, those attempts were doomed to fail.
+Immediately after the German surrender, attempts to close the breaches in the dikes started, with the formation of the Dienst Droogmaking Walcheren (Service for the Reclamation of Walcheren).
+This organisation was set up by Rijkswaterstaat to oversee the repair works, and was led by Pieter Philippus Jansen.
+Due to a lack of dike-building materials, heavy construction equipment, and skilled dike workers, and the damage to roads, bridges and other infrastructure, and the impediment of extensive minefields in the access areas, those attempts were doomed to fail.
 Only in the summer of 1945, after the end of hostilities in Europe, and when these deficiencies had been addressed, could the closing of the breaches start in earnest.

+Difficulties in commencing the rehabilitation works included the fact that many dredgers were still located in areas of the occupied Netherlands, and around 25% of the Dutch dredging fleet had been confiscated and transported to Germany.
+Works at the main breach locations were divided up between four contractors.

+By October 1945, the contractors and Rijkswaterstaat had managed to assemble a fleet of 14 suction dredgers and bucket dredgers, 135 barges, 61 tugboats, 73 landing craft, 19 floating cranes, 52 bulldozers and draglines along with motor vehicles and other equipment.

 A particular problem was that by that time the breaches had become so wide and deep, that normal earth-moving operations were unable to overcome the strength of the tidal flows.
 The total width of the breaches had grown to three kilometers.
 The depth of the tidal trenches was tens of meters in places.
 For this reason new techniques of hydraulic engineering had to be developed.
 To block the deepest parts of the breaches surplus caissons, originally built for the Phoenix breakwaters of the Mulberry harbours, were given a new application.
+Although there was an initial reluctance on the part of some of the contractors to use these units, their eventual implementation proved so successful that similar units would later be used on the closure of the Brielse Maasdam in 1950 and the Braakman in 1952.
 Once the strength of the tidal flow was thus broken, more traditional techniques could be successfully employed.